Introduction to Anderson t-motives: a survey

-{\bf Example 9.10.
-Explicit calculation of $H^1(\g C)$.} Recall that $\g C$ is the Carlitz module.
+{\bf Case of $H^1(\g C)$.} Recall that $\g C$ is the Carlitz module.
 Let as above $e$ be the only element of a basis of $\g C$ over $\p[T]$, it satisfies $\tau e=(T-\th)e$.
 Elements of $\g C\{T\}$ have the form where $d_i\in \p$, $d_i\to0$.
-Condition that the element (9.10.1) is $\tau$-stable is: We have hence (9.10.2) means Multiplying we get a system of equations
+(12.3.2.4) for it is an affine equation (see Section 16) Multiplying we get a system of constituent affine equations